 Griffin is a medium-sized city located in the state of Georgia.
 With a population of 22,813 people and 12 constituent neighborhoods, Griffin is the 38th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Griffin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Griffin is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Griffin who work in office and administrative support (14.30%), sales jobs (11.74%), and food service (10.04%).
+Griffin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Griffin is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Griffin who work in office and administrative support (14.66%), sales jobs (9.86%), and food service (7.74%).

-The per capita income in Griffin in 2010 was $19,776, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $79,104 for a family of four.
+The per capita income in Griffin in 2018 was $22,049, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $88,196 for a family of four.
 However, Griffin contains both very wealthy and poor people as well.
-Griffin also has one of the higher rates of people living in poverty in the nation, with 30.79% of its population below the federal poverty line.

 Griffin is an extremely ethnically-diverse city.
 The people who call Griffin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Griffin residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Griffin include Irish, English, German, Italian, and African.
+Important ancestries of people in Griffin include Irish, English, German, African, and European.